 Dr. Leighton's Employment Offer Letter Agreement.
-In February 2013, we entered into a letter agreement with Dr. Leighton in connection with him becoming our Chief Executive Officer; the agreement was amended in November 2015 to eliminate single-trigger vesting of PRSUs upon a change in control of Akamai for awards issued after that date.
+In February 2013, we entered into a letter agreement with Dr. Leighton in connection with his becoming our Chief Executive Officer; the agreement was amended in November 2015 to eliminate single-trigger vesting of PRSUs upon a change in control for awards issued after that date.
 The amended agreement provides that, in addition to his annual salary, Dr. Leighton is eligible to receive a bonus in any year that Akamai enters into a bonus plan for its senior executive team.
-Either Akamai or Dr. Leighton may terminate the agreement upon 30 days' advance written notice to the other party; provided however, that in the event Dr. Leighton's employment is terminated for "cause" (as defined in the amended agreement), Akamai may elect to pay Dr. Leighton an amount equal to 30 days of his then-current salary in lieu of providing him 30 days' notice of the termination of his employment.
-If Dr. Leighton's employment is terminated by Akamai other than for cause or he terminates his employment for "good reason" (as defined in the amended agreement) within 12 months following a "change of control" (as defined in the amended agreement) of Akamai, he shall be entitled to:
+Either Akamai or Dr. Leighton may terminate the agreement upon 30 days' advance written notice to the other party; provided however, that in the event Dr. Leighton is terminated for "cause" (as defined in the amended agreement), Akamai may elect to pay Dr. Leighton an amount equal to 30 days of his then-current salary in lieu of providing him 30 days' notice of the termination of his employment.
+If Dr. Leighton's employment is terminated by Akamai other than for cause or terminates his employment for "good reason" (as defined in the letter agreement) within 12 months following a "change of control" (as defined in the letter agreement) of Akamai, he shall be entitled to:

-- accelerated vesting of any options and any unvested RSUs held by him; - a lump sum cash payment equal to the sum of (i) one year of his then-current annualized base salary, (ii) his then-applicable annual incentive bonus at target level of performance and (iii) his then-applicable bonus at target level of performance multiplied by a fraction, the numerator of which is the day of the year on which the effective date of termination falls and the denominator is the number of days in such year; and - a lump sum payment equal to 12 times the monthly premium for continued health and dental insurance coverage paid by Akamai on his behalf in the month preceding his termination.
+- accelerated vesting of any options and any unvested RSUs held by him; - a lump sum cash payment equal to the sum of (i) one year of his then-current annualized base salary, (ii) his then-applicable annual incentive bonus at target and a lump sum payment equal to 12 times the monthly premium for continued health and dental insurance coverage paid by Akamai on his behalf in the month preceding his termination.